Financial Aid for MPA Students

 The Evergreen State College strongly encourages qualified persons of all races, ethnicities and sexual orientations; persons with disabilities; persons over 40; women; and Vietnam Era and disabled veterans to apply for MPA Scholarships and Financial Assistance Awards.

-For 2012-13, federal financial student loan aid is still available.
+UPDATE: for 2013-14, federal financial student loan aid is still available.
 To be eligible, complete the Free Application for Federal Student Aid (FAFSA) as soon as possible.
 Follow the instructions listed under "The Financial Aid Process for Graduate Students" on the Graduate Student Financial Aid page of the college's Office of Financial Aid website.
 Evergreen's school code is 008155.

 STEP 1: Complete the 2013-14 Free Application for Federal Student Aid (FAFSA) -- available January 1, 2013 -- with instructions at the Graduate Student Financial Aid link.
 Completing the FAFSA is necessary to qualify for federal student loans and for any MPA gift aid with a need component.
 Evergreen's school code is 008155.
 Entering this number allows for the electronic release of your information to the Financial Aid office for processing.